 Planning and design of public transport infrastructure should give consideration to location-specific demand for facilities that cater for people with a disability.

-Table 3.11 outlines some of the key design
+Table 3.11 outlines some of the key design considerations and requirements for kiss 'n' ride access.

-access.